mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 **Locations (see also potential bars and nightclubs above)** Credit Krissy’s – loose network of small run-down accommodation conversions done on the cheap where the dregs of society can find poor quality entertainment on tiny stages; performers may well be available for more intimate entertainment following a show.
 Snort baiting – The <insert government leader title here> Arms, a run-down pub has a back room with a pit some 2m in diameter.
 Snorts are put in to fight each other; bets are taken.
 Snorts are 20cm rat type creatures with a snout, and teeth, like a crocodile.
 The smell of sweat, meat and blood is heavy – and to some, intoxicating.
 The Quantum – a gentlesophont’s club where matters of the day – e.g. the possibility of a Fifth Frontier War are discussed.
 Good food, special membership for transient travellers?
 Or an introduction from some Zhodani noble on world?
 Coffee shop of some kind – trade goods rumors; an idea of Acceptance levels.
 Animal sanctuary rescuing wildlife – entertainment but may also be educational (e.g. subtle difference between two similar creatures which could come in useful for a future cargo opportunity)
 Greenhouses – flora and small fauna, renowned in sector for hydroponic excellence.
-Happen to see – or perhaps detect rather – some act of sabotage going on and curry favour with authorities
+Happen to see – or perhaps detect rather – some act of sabotage going on and curry favor with authorities

 2 for 1 offer at local gym/pool/Anti-gravity hall (also Advert) – another chance to pick up rumors, meet people or perhaps have a pickup game of some sport or other & make contacts Kindergarten outing passing by (or the children in danger at the collapse site in Act II) – a teacher, teaching assistant and perhaps 15-20 children